leesnhyun/sample-CoinConverter/README.md

 # sample-CoinConverter

-* This is study for React Native & Redux
+* This is a repo for studying of React Native & Redux